MediaArea/MediaAreaXml/DataDictionary.md

 ### Data Model

-The data model of MediaTrace XML is compromised of a few, flexible and generic elements to well support methods of documenting highly diverse sets of digital media.
-The [MediaTrace Schema](https://mediaarea.net/mediatrace/mediatrace.xsd) includes only three elements: `MediaTrace`, `block`, and `data`.
+The data model of MediaTrace XML is comprised of several flexible and generic elements to support methods for documenting highly diverse sets of digital media.
+The [MediaTrace Schema](https://mediaarea.net/mediatrace/mediatrace.xsd) contains only three elements: `MediaTrace`, `block`, and `data`.
 The `MediaTrace` element provides the root level element of the document and contains only `block` elements.
 The `block` element documents a structural piece or elemental component of a digital file's bitstream.
-The `block` may then contain either other `block` elements and/or `data` elements.
+The `block` may then contain either other `block` elements or `data` elements.
 The `data` elements document the lowest-level and most granular aspect of the file's contents.
 Both `block` and `data` elements share an attribute set which contextualizes the information with byte offsets, additional information, and labelling.

 ### Semantics